zqb7758/PTM/README.md

 # PTM
-Implementation Code for paper "Enhancing the transferabilities of adversarial examples by perspective tilting."
+Implementation Code for paper "Enhancing transferability of adversarial examples by random perspective tilting."
 =======

 ## Requirements